 This course, presented by Valentina Shaknes of McLaughlin & Stern, will examine the ins and outs of litigating an international child abduction case under the Hague Convention on Civil Aspects of International Child Abductions.
 It will provide practitioners with an overview of the Hague Convention on Civil Aspects of International Child Abductions and the relevant case law interpreting the Convention.
 Emphasis will be placed on pleading and proving the Article 13(b) defense, commonly known as the “grave risk of harm defense,” which allows courts to decline returning a child to his home country if doing so will expose the child to a "grave risk of physical or psychological harm."

-Ms. Shaknes has successfully litigated international child custody and international child abduction disputes, including proceedings in federal court under the Hague Convention on the Civil Aspects of International Child Abduction.
+Valentina has also successfully litigated international child custody and international child abduction disputes, including proceedings in federal district and appellate courts, under the Hague Convention on the Civil Aspects of International Child Abduction.

-Ms. Shaknes received her law degree cum laude from Brooklyn Law School, where she earned first place in the Domenick L. Gabrielli National Family Law Moot Court Competition, and was the Associate Managing Editor of the Journal for Law and Policy.
+Valentina received her law degree from Brooklyn Law School, where she served as the associate managing editor of the Journal for Law and Policy.
+During law school, she earned first place in the Domenick L. Gabrielli National Family Law Moot Court Competition

 Very clear and understandable speaker.
 Helpful.